aws-solutions-library-samples/guidance-for-ivr-migration-to-amazon-connect-using-generative-ai-on-aws/README.md

 ## Overview

-IVR Migration Tool is a comprehensive solution that enables rapid migration from legacy Interactive Voice Response (IVR) platforms to Amazon Connect and Amazon Lex.
+IVR Migration Tool is a comprehensive guidance that enables rapid migration from legacy Interactive Voice Response (IVR) platforms to Amazon Connect and Amazon Lex.
 This toolkit dramatically reduces migration timelines from months to weeks through automated tooling, pre-built components, and standardized migration patterns.
 This offers features such as:

 ### Bot migration and management
-Streamlined interface for legacy IVR migration featuring one-click spec uploads (TRSX, JSON) and automated builds.
+A streamlined interface for legacy IVR migration featuring one-click spec uploads (TRSX, JSON) and automated builds.
 Convert source specifications to Amazon Lex format with tracking of intent and slot creation progress.

-### GenAI powered Testing Suite
+### GenAI-powered Testing Suite
-Comprehensive testing solution combining AI-generated test cases with one click test execution capabilities powered Amazon Lex Test Workbench feature.
+A comprehensive testing suite combining AI-generated test cases with one-click test execution capabilities powered by the Amazon Lex Test Workbench feature.
 Features intelligent conversation path coverage, monitoring, and analytics.
 The generative AI powered recommendation engine analyzes results to optimize bot performance through suggested improvements to intents, utterances, slots and conversation flows.

 ### Security Controls
 Enterprise-grade authentication powered by Amazon Cognito, providing secure access management with administrator controls for user provisioning and permissions.